mainland/hspiral/README.md

 # cabal test
 ```

-Building the test requires that FFTW 3 is installed.
-On Ubuntu, that can be
+Building the tests requires that `libltdl` and FFTW 3 are installed.
+On Ubuntu,
-accomplished as follows:
+that can be accomplished as follows:

 ```
-sudo apt-get install libfftw3-dev
+sudo apt-get install libltdl-dev sudo apt-get install libfftw3-dev
 ```